Are Centauros exotic signals of the QGP?: Centauro explanations

-The fireball has a finite excess of s--quarks and due to their stabilizing effects \cite{Witten,Greiner} it could become {\em a long--lived state} capable to reach the mountain top level before decaying. \item {\em Hadronization}\\ The mechanism of strangeness separation suggested by Greiner et al. \cite{Greiner}, can cause the strange quark content of the Centauro fireball to form low--mass strangelet(s).
+\begin{enumerate} \item {\em Formation of a quark--matter fireball}. \\ The fireball is created in central collisions of ultrarelativistic ($ E_{Lab} \sim 1740 $ TeV) medium--heavy cosmic--ray nuclei with air nuclei.
+At the moment of creation it consists of $u$, $d$ quarks and gluons only.
+It has very high matter density, hence high binding energy.
+As the fireball is formed in the baryon--rich, projectile fragmentation region, the high baryochemical potential prohibits the creation of $ u \overline{u}$ and $d \overline{d} $ quarks, resulting in gluon fragmentation $ g \rightarrow s \overline{s} $ mainly. \item {\em Chemical equilibrium} \\ The state of (partial) chemical equlibrium may be approached in a time interval $ \Delta \tau > 10^{-23} $ s, the relaxation time for $ g \rightarrow s \overline{s} $ .
+The larger amount of up and down quarks with respect to the anti-quarks results in a higher chance for a $\overline{s}$ quark to find $u$ or $d$ quark and form a $K^{+}$ or $K^{0}$ than for $s$-quark to form the anti-particle counterparts.
+Emitted kaons can carry away all strange antiquarks and positive charge, lowering somewhat the initial temperature and entropy. \item {\em Strange quark matter state}\\ After emitting kaons {\em the initial quark--matter fireball} is transformed into {\em a lightly strange quark matter state} (with the value of strangeness to baryon ratio $\rho_{s}/\rho_{b} \sim 0.06$).
+The fireball is a mixture of $u$, $d$ and $s$ quarks and it is still characterized by very large density, low temperature and the value of charge to mass ratio $ (Z/A \sim 0.4) $ less than that of the original quark--matter fireball.
+The fireball has a finite excess of s--quarks and due to their stabilizing effects \cite{Witten,Greiner} it could become {\em a long--lived state} capable to reach the mountain top level before decaying. \item {\em Hadronization}\\ The mechanism of strangeness distillation \cite{Greiner}, can cause the strange quark content of the Centauro fireball to form low--mass strangelet(s).
 The total energy per baryon can be lowered assembling the nonstrange quarks into pure nucleonic degrees of freedom and leaving the strange quarks in a strange matter droplet, its strangeness fraction being enriched to $f_{s}\simeq 1$.
 Such state would be a mixture of two phases: pure nucleonic matter and strange quark--matter cluster.
-The Centauro fireball finally could decay into non--strange baryons ($<N_{h}>\sim 75$) and strangelet(s) having very high strangeness--to--baryon ratio ($f_{s} = N_{s}/A\sim 1$), very low charge--to--baryon ratio ($Z/A \sim 0$), and a small mass number ($A_{str} \sim 10 - 15$).
-The strangelet temperature is expected to be lower than that estimated for Centauro fireball.
-Strangelets could be identified as highly penetrating particles, frequently accompanying the exotic cosmic--ray events. \end{enumerate}
+The Centauro fireball finally could decay into non--strange baryons ($<N_{h}>\sim 75$) and strangelet(s) having very high strangeness--to--baryon ratio ($f_{s} = N_{s}/A\sim 1$), very low charge--to--baryon ratio ($Z/A \sim 0$), and a small mass number ($A_{str} \sim 10 - 15$). \end{enumerate}

-This scenario is based on the experimental Centauro characteristics derived from five ``classical Chacaltaya Centauros''.
-Using these experimental characteristics the {\em thermodynamic quantities} have been estimated \cite{Panagiotou}.
+This scenario is based on the experimental Centauro characteristics derived from five ``classical Chacaltaya Centauros'' (see section 2.1, Tables~\ref{classical_cen} and \ref{Cen_kin}).
+Using these characteristics the {\em thermodynamic quantities} have been estimated in \cite{Panagiotou}, assuming an ideal two--flavour QGP.